Low stages of the Taylor tower for r-immersions: Manifold calculus of functors and the Taylor tower for embeddings

 \begin{thm} Suppose $M$ is a smooth closed manifold of dimension $m$, $N$ is a smooth manifold of dimension $n$, and $n-m\geq 2$.
 Then the map

 is $(k(n-m-2)-m+1)$-connected.
 If $n-m>2$, then the connectivities grow with $k$ and the Taylor tower therefore converges to $\Emb(M,N)$. \end{thm}

-In line with the comments following \refP{LayerAndDerivative}, the above is true more generally when $M$ is replaced by the interior of a submanifold, in which case $m$ has to be replaced by its handle index.
+In line with the comments following \refP{LayerAndDerivative}, the above is true when $M$ is replaced by the interior of a codimension zero handlebody, in which case $m$ has to be replaced by its handle dimension.
 The proof is difficult and requires various disjunction results for embeddings; for an overview, see \cite[Section 10.3.2]{MV:Cubes}.

 \begin{rem} The number in \refT{EmbeddingsConvergence} is the same as the number in \refT{EmbeddingsLayer} (with a shift in $k$).
 This is not surprising since the first number can be used to conjecture the second: Suppose we know that the Taylor tower converges, i.e.~the connectivities of the maps between the stages increase, and that it converges to $F$.
 Suppose $T_{k+1}F(M)\to T_k F(M)$ is $c$-connected.
 Then we have a diagram